juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 Clean install =
 1 day of work to install & update Windows8.1
+IF you have all the things required, OTG cable, Bettery fully charged, USB Hub, etc...

-Option D) the most desireable, because the long updates of clean install, you only need to do option C) once, then create a Restore image .vhdx in Windows  / Control Panel / System and Security / File History / System Image Backup / Create a system image. also Create a Recovery USB drive.
+Option D) the most desireable, because long updates of clean install, you only need to do option C) once, then create a Restore image .vhdx in Windows  / Control Panel / System and Security / File History / System Image Backup / Create a system image. also Create a Recovery USB drive.

-and Install / restore that image to other machines...
+and Install / restore that image to other machines or same machine later if want a Clean install again...

 needs a software to read the Bios/UEFI Activation Keys, and Change manually Windows Key to the Actual Key stored in the UEFI of the machine.